395t/review-assignments/_summaries/ren2015faster_1.md

 An important feature of this paper is the ability to share convolution feature maps between the RPN and the Fast R-CNN object detection network.
 They use a 4 step training algorithm to achieve this:
 1. Train the RPN using stochastic gradient descent and backpropogation.
 Using a pre-trained Imagenet model initialization that is fine-tuned
-1. Train the detection network from Fast R-CNN using proposals from previous step
+1. Train the Fast R-CNN detection network using proposals from previous step
 1. Initialize RPN with Detection Network parameters and keep the shared convolutional layers constant
-1. Fine tune layers in the RPN and Fast R-CNN that are unique to themselves
+1. Fine tune layers in the RPN and Fast R-CNN object detection network that are unique to themselves

 ## How well does the paper peform?

 The paper provides many results from the experiments that they conducted.
 For this summary, the results from the experiments on the PASCAL VOC data set are highlighted.

 The Faster R-CNN approach was evaluated on the PASCAL VOC 2007 data set.
-Using the pre-trained ImageNet model for the RPN and a ZFNet object detection network, they were able to achieve a mean average precision of 59.9% despite needing less number of proposals compared to the other region proposal methods.
+Using the pre-trained ImageNet model for the RPN and a ZFNet for object classification, they were able to achieve a mean average precision of 59.9% despite needing less number of proposals compared to the other region proposal methods.

 ![Alt Text](ren2015faster_2_1c.PNG)

-In addition, using VGG as the object detection network with the shared convolutional layers approach, Faster R-CNN was able to outpeform Selective Search approach to get a best mean average precision of 78.8%:
+In addition, using VGG as the object classifier with the shared convolutional layers approach, Faster R-CNN was able to outpeform Selective Search approach to get a best mean average precision of 78.8%:

 ![Alt Text](ren2015faster_2_1d.PNG)